 In 1962, the fledgling Theater West preemed an adaptation of the most famous published work of American poet Edgar Lee Masters (1869-1950).
 That production was conceived by the late company co-founder Charles Aidman and featured original songs by Aidman and Naomi Caryl; it starred Aidman, Betty Garrett, Joyce Van Patten and Robert Elston, and went on to a successful Broadway run in 1963.
-Garrett, Van Patten and Caryl have united to helm a 40th anniversary revival of Edgar Lee Masters’ dark but often humorous dissection of life and death in one small Illinois town, performed with impressive facility by Drew Katzman, Bridget Hanley, Abbott Alexander and Mary Linda Phillips (subbing for Lee Meriwether).
+Garrett, Van Patten and Caryl have united to helm a 40th anniversary revival of Masters’ dark but often humorous dissection of life and death in one small Illinois town, performed with impressive facility by Drew Katzman, Bridget Hanley, Abbott Alexander and Mary Linda Phillips (subbing for Lee Meriwether).
 This sojourn through 19th century Americana is enhanced by the musical contributions of singer-guitarist Jane George and singer-guitarist-cellist Andy Taylor.